Tobacco and Other Smoking Products (Dismantling Illegal Trade) and Other Legislation Amendment Bill 2025

 Party Vote

-Vote on a Greens disallowance motion moved by the member for Maiwar to disallow the Gaming Machine Amendment Regulation 2025, which reduced tax on poker machine authority transfers.
-The motion was defeated, with both the LNP government and ALP opposition voting against disallowance.
-This division relates to a separate gambling matter debated between two parts of the Tobacco bill debate.
+Vote on a Greens disallowance motion moved by Mr Berkman (Maiwar) to disallow the Gaming Machine Amendment Regulation 2025, which extended a reduction of the tax on poker machine authority transfers from 33 per cent to 15 per cent for a further three years.
+This was a separate matter debated between two parts of the Tobacco bill second reading debate.
+The motion was defeated.

 Defeated2025-11-18